soham3625/AES-File-Encryptor/README.md

-# AES-File-Encryptor
-GUI tool to encrypt and decrypt files using AES-256 (CBC) with a simple Python/Tkinter interface.
 # 🔐 AES File Encryptor/Decryptor (GUI)

 A simple, lightweight, and secure GUI tool built with Python and Tkinter to encrypt and decrypt files using AES-256 in CBC mode.